 The key to successful trading is being able to understand when the market is correcting… and then staying out until the market is ready to trend once more.

 My Favorite Trading Setup

-Let’s take a look at my favorite trade setup: the triangle.
+Let’s take a look at my favorite trading setup: the triangle.

 Triangles are a very special wave pattern because they can only occur at very specific points on a price chart.
-Specifically, triangles take shape in Wave 4, Wave B, and as part of the final sequence of a more complex corrective pattern.
+They take shape in Wave 4, Wave B, and as part of the final sequence of a more complex corrective pattern.